Book One: “Fear “ (pp. 1-108)

 the talk turns to the charged issue of whether or not to rob Blum’s

 Delicatessen.
-Bigger is obsessed with this idea.
-(24) What happens next?
+Bigger is obsessed with this idea, yet he cannot follow through on it.
+(24)

 the vicious cycle of fear, shame, self-hatred and anger that possesses